-25) Good management strives for \\\\\.
+25. Good management strives for [blank].

-A) high efficiency and high effectiveness
+- A. high efficiency and high effectiveness

-B) low efficiency and high effectiveness
+- B. low efficiency and high effectiveness

-C) moderate efficiency and moderate effectiveness
+- C. moderate efficiency and moderate effectiveness

-D) high efficiency and low effectiveness
+- D. high efficiency and low effectiveness

-AACSB: Analytical thinking

-Learning Outcome: 1.2 Define management

-26) \\\\\ means doing those work tasks that help the organisation reach its goal, whereas \\\\\\ is concerned with the means of getting things done.
+- 26. [blank] means doing those work tasks that help the organisation reach its goal, whereas [blank] is concerned with the means of getting things done.

-A) Vision; planning
+- A. Vision; planning

-B) Efficiency; mission
+- B. Efficiency; mission

-C) Effectiveness; efficiency
+- C. Effectiveness; efficiency

-D) Efficiency; effectiveness
+- D. Efficiency; effectiveness

-AACSB: Analytical thinking

-Learning Outcome: 1.2 Define management

-The Perfect Manager (Scenario): Brenda Kraft has proven herself to be an able manager.
+The Perfect Manager (Scenario): Brenda Kraft has proven herself an able manager.
 Her unit has a high project completion rate with the highest-quality product and the lowest defects in her division.
 In addition, she accomplishes this with fewer full-time people than other managers.
-Co-workers say that the secret of her success is in her ability to delegate responsibility and her understanding of the basic 'management processes'.
+Coworkers say that the secret of her success is in her ability to delegate responsibility and her understanding of the basic 'management processes'.

-27) If Brenda accomplished her projects on time with high-quality results, but she took more time than other managers in

-the process, you could say that as a manager she was \\\\\\\
+- 27. If Brenda accomplished her projects on time with high-quality results, but she took more time than other managers did in the process, you could say that as a manager she was [blank].

-A) a leader, but not a top manager
+- A. a leader, but not a top manager

-B) effective, but not efficient
+- B. effective, but not efficient

-C) efficient, but not effective
+- C. efficient, but not effective

-D) project-oriented, but not effective
+- D. project-oriented, but not effective

-AACSB: Analytical thinking

-Learning Outcome: 1.2 Define management

-28) Brenda's high project completion rate indicates that she is \\\\\\.
+- 28. Brenda accomplished her projects on time with high-quality results.
+Brenda's high project completion rate indicates that she is [blank].

-A) an effective manager
+- A. an effective manager

-B) an efficient manager
+- B. an efficient manager

-C) a good resource allocator
+- C. a good resource allocator

-D) a good spokesperson
+- D. a good spokesperson

-AACSB: Analytical thinking

-Learning Outcome: 1.2 Define management

-29) Which of the following might be an example of increased effectiveness in vehicle production?A) Cutting the amount of labour required to make the product.B) Cutting the price of the product.C) Increasing sales of the product.D) Increasing advertising for the product.AACSB: Analytical thinkingLearning Outcome: 1.2 Define management
+- 29. Which of the following would be an example of increased effectiveness in vehicle production?

+- A. Cutting the amount of labour required to make the product

+- B. Cutting the price of the product

+- C. Increasing sales of the product

+- D. Increasing advertising for the product

+Copyright © 2019 Pearson Australia (a division of Pearson Australia Group Pty Ltd.) - 9781488616549 / Robbins, Management: The Essentials, 4th edition 6

-30) A candy manufacturer would increase both efficiency and effectiveness by making \\\\\\
+30. A candy manufacturer would increase both efficiency and effectiveness by making [blank].

-A) the same candy at the same cost
+A. the same candy at the same cost

-B) better candy at a lower cost
+B. better candy at a lower cost

-C) the same candy at a lower cost
+C. the same candy at a lower cost

-D) better candy at the same cost
+D. better candy at the same cost

-AACSB: Analytical thinking

-Learning Outcome: 1.2 Define management

-31) Effectiveness refers to the relationship between inputs and outputs.A) TrueB) False
+31. Effectiveness refers to the relationship between inputs and outputs.